pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 - Spring WebClient is a functional style RestClient
 - Spring WebClient can be used as a blocking or non-blocking Rest Client

+## allOf() - Dealing with Multiple CompletableFutures
+- static method that’s part of CompletableFuture API
+- Use allOf() when you are dealing with Multiple CompletableFuture

+## anyOf() - Dealing with Multiple CompletableFutures
+- static method that’s part of CompletableFuture API
+- Use anyOf() when you are dealing with retrieving same data from multiple Data Sources, and we want to collect data from the data source which returns the data fastest.

 ## ## Swagger-UI